jaylgee/jaylgee/README.md

 - I’m currently working on a Python machine learning project.
 - I’m learning about object recognition.
-- I’m looking for tips on preparing for tech interviews.
 - Ask me about getting started with coding.

 I'm a passionate Python developer with a focus on machine learning, natural language processing, and neural networks.
 Welcome to my GitHub profile.